-PDP Group assumed a growth rate of 1.0% to 5.0% in 2017 and 5.0% in 2016.
+PDP Group assumed a growth rate of 1% to 5.0% and 5% in 2017 and 2016, respectively.
 Management used the average industry growth rate for the forecast.

 Sensitivity to changes in assumptions

 Management believes that no reasonably possible change in any of the key assumptions would cause the carrying value of the cash-generating unit to materially exceed its recoverable amount.